Deep Spatial Domain Generalization

 \subsubsection{Effectiveness results}

-Table \ref{tab:perf} summarized the performance comparison among the proposed methods and competing models for civil unrest event forecasting, influenza outbreak prediction, ambient PM2.5 concentration, and temperature estimation.
-Those results shows the proposed method achieved the best performance on most datasets and have comparable performance on other datasets.
+Table \ref{tab:perf} summarizes the performance comparison among the proposed methods and competing models for civil unrest event forecasting, influenza outbreak prediction, ambient PM2.5 concentration, and temperature estimation tasks.
+The results show the proposed method achieves the best performance on most datasets and has comparable performance on other datasets.
 It indicates the method that adapts to different locations can better model the heterogeneous relationships among independent variables and dependent along the changes of locations.
-For example, for the ten civil unrest event dataset, the proposed model has the highest AUC scores in most countries except Paraguay and Venezuela.
-Specifically, the AUC scores of our model in Mexico, Chile, and Brazil are much higher than that of baseline models.
+For example, for the seven civil unrest event dataset, the proposed model has the highest AUC scores in most countries except Venezuela.
+Specifically, the AUC scores of our model in Chile and Brazil are much higher than that of baseline models.